antpln/Knock-Knock/README.md

 Knock-Knock provides two workflows for DRAM reverse engineering:

 1. **Automatic Pipeline** (`main --full-analysis`): Complete C++ implementation that automatically detects thresholds, discovers bank masks, and derives row masks in one run.
+(Disclaimer : the automatic threshold detection might not always be accurate.
+In case of issues, please double-check by using plot_histogram.py)

 2. **Manual Pipeline** (`main --timing` + `full_analysis.py`): Two-stage process where C++ collects timing data, then Python performs offline analysis with full control over parameters.